Readings For Writers: Pick of the Week 11/14/14

 True in screenwriting and true in life.

-Mark Fogarty is a story consultant and co-producer on the film, Respite Road, filming Spring 2018.
-Mark runs the filmmaking program at Bishop Hendricken High School, a Catholic school for boys.
+Mark Fogarty was a story consultant and producer on the film, Respite Road.
+You can check out the film here: https://www.respiteroad.com/ Mark runs the filmmaking program at Bishop Hendricken High School.
 The program allows students to study film every day of their High School career and combines theory with production.
 Before becoming a teacher Mark worked as a video editor and cameraman for Numark, and Pet Fashion Week.
 He has made every kind of video imaginable, including short films, fashion videos, DJ tutorials and more.